rosielevy/Getting_and_Cleaning_Data/CodeBook.md

 * Its activity label (`Activity_Label`).
 * An identifier of the subject who carried out the experiment (`subject`).

+Acceleration measurements are in standard gravitional units, *g*.
+Body acceleration measurements are obtained by subtracting the gravity from the total acceleration, also in *g*.
+Gyroscope velocity measurements are in *radians/second*.

 ## ID Fields
 * `subject` - ID number of test subject (possible values are 1-30)
 * `Activity_Label` - activity performed when data was obtained